 SACN COT potassium-based sodium replacers

-Joint report from the Scientific Advisory Committee on Nutrition (SACN) and Committee on Toxicity (COT) on the use of potassium-based sodium replacers
+The Scientific Advisory Committee on Nutrition (SACN) and Committee on Toxicity (COT) FINALLY release a joint report supporting the use of potassium-based sodium replacers

 In 2013, SACN was asked by the Department of Health to advise on the use of potassium-based sodium replacers to reduce the sodium content of foods.

-Potassium-based sodium replacers were not originally included in the UK's salt reduction programme, as there were concerns that increasing potassium consumption could be hazardous for some (e.g. those with undiagnosed kidney disease), and because it was preferred to reduce the population's taste preference for salty foods by reducing salt content.
+Sodium is the part of salt that puts up our blood pressure.
+Potassium-based sodium replacers were not originally included in the UK's salt reduction programme as there were concerns that increasing potassium consumption could be hazardous for some, for example, those with undiagnosed kidney disease.
+It was also preferred to reduce the population's taste preference for salty foods by reducing salt content.

 The full report is available to download below.